MaayanLab/geo2enrichr/README.md

 #### Where can I learn more?

 [GEO2Enrichr: browser extension and server app to extract gene sets from GEO and analyze them for biological functions.](http://www.ncbi.nlm.nih.gov/pubmed/25971742) Gundersen GW, Jones MR, Rouillard AD, Kou Y, Monteiro CD, Fledmann AS, Hu KS, Ma'ayan A. Bioinformatics.
 2015 Sep 15;31(18):3060-2. doi: 10.1093.

+## For future Ma'ayan Lab developers

+#### How do I test GEO2Enrichr?

+- Run `bash test.sh`

+#### How do I deploy GEO2Enrichr?

+- Run `bash build.sh` to build the Docker container.
+See that script for argument details.
+- Restart or deploy the application on Marathon.
+The POST request configuration is in `marathon-deployments` on GitLab.

+*(c) 2015.
+Ma'ayan Laboratory for Systems Biology - Icahn School of Medicine at Mount Sinai.*